alfred1137/alfred1137.github.io/memory-bank/progress.md

         - Similarly, `migration_temp/.memory_bank/` will be merged into the project's root `.memory_bank/`, prioritizing existing files.
         - *Await user acceptance after migrating configuration directories.*
 - **Review and Refine:** Address any conflicts or issues found in migrated project-specific files.
-- **Cleanup:** Delete the copied source repository once the user confirms satisfaction with the entire migration.
+- **Clean up:** Delete the copied source repository once the user confirms satisfaction with the entire migration.

 ## Current Status
 - Chapter 00 migration is complete and successfully deployed.